tobixen/plann/TASK_MANAGEMENT.md

 ### RRULE, recurid, exdate, rdate

+**TLDR:** plann takes care to handle recurrent tasks in the "best possible way" when a task is completed, but plann v1.0 does not allow easy addition of recurrent task.
+One either have to write up the RRULE "by hand" or use some other calendaring tool to edit the RRULE parameter.

 The standard allows for recurring tasks, but doesn't really flesh out what it means that a task is recurring - except that it should show up on date searches if any of the recurrances are within the date search range.
 Date searches for future recurrances of tasks is ... quite exotic, why would anyone want to do that?

 From a "user perspective", I think there are two kind of recurrences: